TechyLearner/Project-Lighthouse/README.md

 ## Key Insights

 - Analytics appears to be a core business capability.
-- The company serves both enterprise institutions and consumers.
+- The company serves both enterprise institutions and individual consumers.
-- Public communications emphasize business capabilities over technical implementation.
+- Public communications emphasize business capabilities more than technical implementation details.

+---

+## Repository Goals

+This project demonstrates the ability to:

+- Conduct structured business research.
+- Organize unstructured information.
+- Distinguish evidence from interpretation.
+- Produce traceable analytical insights.
+- Communicate findings in a professional format.

 ---